Hallak65/GOG-only_games/README.md

 * ∅ [Teenagent **FREE!**](https://www.gog.com/game/teenagent)
 * ✔ [Temple Of Elemental Evil, The](https://www.gog.com/game/the_temple_of_elemental_evil)
 * ✔ [Tex Murphy: Mean Streets + Martian Memorandum](https://www.gog.com/game/tex_murphy_1_2) - Includes:
-    * ✔ Mean Streets - Also on Steam, but GOG version has wider language support (e.g. French)
+    * ✔ Mean Streets - Also on Steam, but the GOG version has wider language support (e.g. French)
-    * ✔ Martian Memorandum - Also on Steam, but GOG version has wider language support (e.g. French)
+    * ✔ Martian Memorandum - Also on Steam, but the GOG version has wider language support (e.g. French)
 * ✔ [Theme Park](https://www.gog.com/game/theme_park)
 * ✔ [Thunderscape](https://www.gog.com/game/thunderscape)
 * ✔ [Toonstruck](https://www.gog.com/game/toonstruck) - Also available on Steam, but only in the English version.
 GOG has the English, French, German, and Spanish dubs available